ldclakmal/ballerina-security/examples/scenario-2/README.md

 6. _Ballerina Inventory Gateway_ issues a self-signed JWT signed by inventory microservice's private key.
 Calls the JWT secured **gRPC API** of _Ballerina Electronics Microservice_ or _Ballerina Fashions Microservice_ using that JWT.
 7. _Ballerina Electronics Microservice_ or _Ballerina Fashions Microservice_ validates the received JWT's signature with inventory microservice's public key.
 The microservice trusts the inventory microservice as an issuer (`iss`).

-> If successful, `Alice` should get a success responses from `Inventory Microservice`.
+> If successful, `Bob` should get a success responses from `Electronics Microservice` or `Fashions Microservice`.
 If not, a 401 or 403 response.